mongodb/docs/source/includes/api/tables/progress-response.rst

    * - ``collectionCopy``
      - object
-     - Describes the total amount of data being copied and the amount that has already been copied to the destination cluster.
+     - Estimates the total amount of data being copied from collections and the amount that has already been copied to the destination cluster

    * - ``collectionCopy``
        ``.estimatedTotalBytes``
      - integer
-     - Estimated total number of bytes to be copied globally by all ``mongosync`` instances.
+     - Estimated total number of bytes to be copied globally by all ``mongosync`` instances during the initial copying of collections.

    * - ``collectionCopy``
        ``.estimatedCopiedBytes``
      - integer
-     - Estimated number of bytes which have been copied to the destination cluster by this ``mongosync`` instance.
+     - Estimated number of bytes which have been copied to the destination cluster by this ``mongosync`` instance during the initial copying of collections.

        To calculate the total estimated progress as a percentage, add the value of the ``estimatedCopiedBytes`` field for each ``mongosync`` instance